 - Collected images and content to reproduce the digital mock-up with four pages.
 2 pts

-- Created four digital mock-up pages in Photoshop addressing the found issues.
+- Created four digital mock-up pages in XD addressing the found issues.
 4 pts

-- Linked the four pages in Dreamweaver to create an interactive mock-up.
+- Linked the four pages in XD to create an interactive mock-up.
 4 pts

 Due Class 6